albahladeras/SalivaQTL/README.md

 ### 4. Sample and gene filtering
 -Samples with more than 5M uniquely mapped reads were selected.
 -Genes with ≥ 6 reads in ≥ 20% of samples were selected.

--Expression values for each gene were inverse normal transformed across samples
+## Prepare files for eQTL analysis

+### 1. Create BED File (columns: chr, start, end, gene_id, sample_1...sample_n)

+### 2. Make sure the same samples are present in the expression and genotype files
+Subset from BED and plink files

+### 3. Make sure the samples are in the same order in both files

+### 4. Inverse normal transformation of expression data